+rLMLModelTrainingReq represents the consumer’s requirements on reinforcement learning.
+When this attribute is present, it indicate that the consumer request to train ML model via reinforcement learning.

 7.3a.1.2.2.2 Attributes

 The MLTrainingRequest IOC includes attributes inherited from Top IOC (defined in TS 28.622 [12]) and the following attributes: